TimB25/TimB25/README.md

 - 👋 Hi, I’m @TimB25
-- 👀 I’m interested in Programming in general, but especialy in minecraft Programming.
+- 👀 I’m interested in Programming and experimenting with new things.
-- 🌱 I’m currently learning informatica on school
+- 🌱 I’m currently learning informatica at school.
-- 💞️ I’m curently working on a website.
+- I have made a website about the battle of the mookerheide.
+(Dutch) : https://www.beleefgeschiedenis.nl

 <!---